Intensivate/learning_journey_vm_setup/README.md

 1. `source setup_general.sh`
 1. `source setup_L2_cache.sh`

 If you face any other issue than what's described below, please make sure you've run the first script with appropriate privileges and that your VM has been correctly set-up.
-If the error persists, please post it and explain at [User Experiences](https://github.com/librecores/riscv-sodor/wiki/User-Experiences) page.
+If the error persists, please post it and explain at [User Experiences](https://github.com/librecores/riscv-sodor/wiki/User-Experiences) page and then inform us by writing to `aleksandar [dot] pajkanovic (at) g m a i l`.

 ### An issue to pay attention to and how to solve it